 Frameworks directory, as those are patched bundles.
 Compiling PSPDFKitSwift modifies

-.apinotes files to both.
-If you copy those modified frameworks to any other Swift projects, be sure to also include PSPDFKitSwift, as they will cease to work without it.
+.apinotes file.
+If you copy those modified frameworks to any other Swift projects, be sure to also include PSPDFKitSwift, as the frameworks will cease to work without it.

 PSPDFKitSwift is a work in progress, and we have more plans for improving upon it in the future.
 As such, we do not yet guarantee API stability.
 However, this shouldn’t stop you from using it, as changes will usually be easy to adopt.